mkabilov/logical_backup/README.md

 * **archiveDir**
   Main directory to store the resulting backup.

-* **periodBetweenBackups**
-  Unconditionally force the new basebackup if the last one is older than the period specified in this parameter.

- * **oldDeltaBackupTrigger**
- Maximum time of no actviity on a table to trigger the new basebackup.
-Usually, on a table without any activity, the old deltas are retained for the whole `periodBetweenBackups`, which could be rather long.
-If there is a data retention policy that mandates to keep the old data for not more than a certain amount of time, it makes sense to set the `oldDeltaBackupTrigger` to a value slightly less than the retention interval to make sure the old data is removed from the backups even if nothing happens on the table.
+ * **forceBasebackupAfterInactivityInterval** Trigger the new backup if there was an activity since the last backup on the table, but the last delta written is older than the time interval specified in this parameter.
+On some tables the write ratio decreases exponentially with time so that we can almost guarantee that they don't receive any writes after reaching a certain age.
+Normally, the backup tool won't those tables anymore and leave the previous basebackups and all deltas in the `archiveDir`; however, if there is a retention policy that requires deletion of old data, we want to take a fresh base backup after that deletion, which is supposed to be the last major activity on the table, has concluded to avoid storing those deleted rows as a part of the previous basebackup.
+Alternatively, this parameter could be used to leave only one basebackup file without any deltas on those tables that become immutable under a certain condition (i.e time interval).
+The value of that parameter should have an integer with the time unit attached; valid units are 's', 'm', 'h' for seconds, minutes and hours.
+For instance, the value of `10h5s` corresponds to `10 hours 5 seconds`.
+Note that the actual value will be truncate to minute, i.e. `5m55s` will result in a `5m` actual interval.

 * **db**
   Database connection parameters.
 The following values are accepted.
   * **host**: